Unclonable Cryptography with Unbounded Collusions and Impossibility of Hyperefficient Shadow Tomography: Introduction

-In a related line of work, Georgiou and Zhandry \cite{GZ20} started the study of public-key encryption with copy-protected secret keys, also called \emph{single-decryptor encryption}.
-In this model, a \emph{pirate} adversary obtains the public key and $k$ copy-protected secret keys of the scheme.
-Then, it attempts to produce $k + 1$ \emph{freeloader} adversaries that are later presented with challenge ciphertexts.
-We require that they cannot all succeed simultaneously. \cite{GZ20} also gave a secure $1 \to 2$ copy-protected scheme in a structured oracle model.
-Later, Coladangelo et al. \cite{CLLZ21} showed how to construct a $1 \to 2$ copy-protected scheme in the plain model using \emph{coset states}, assuming quantum harndess of LWE, (post-quantum) subexponential indistinguishability obfuscation and one-way functions.
-Liu et al. \cite{LLQZ22} showed through an elegant proof that the parallel repetition of the scheme of \cite{CLLZ21} is $k \to k+1$ copy-protection secure.
-However, we need to know the collusion-bound $k$ during setup, and the size of the scheme grows linearly with the bound $k$.
+\paragraph{Copy-Protecting Decryption Keys, PRFs and Signing Keys} In a related line of work, Georgiou and Zhandry \cite{GZ20} started the study of \emph{single-decryptor encryption}, that is, copy-protection for decryption functionality (i.e. secret keys) of a public-key encryption (PKE) scheme where an adversary tries to create $k + 1$ working decryption keys given only $k$ copy-protected keys.
+More formally, in this model, a \emph{pirate} adversary obtains the classical public key and $k$ copy-protected quantum secret keys of the scheme.
+Then, it produces $k + 1$ \emph{freeloader} adversaries that are possibly entangled but not communicating\footnote{If they were allowed to communicate, one freeloader could hold the secret key and all the other freeloaders would simply send their challenge ciphertexts to him to decrypt and send back the result.}, and these freeloaders are presented with classical challenge ciphertexts.
+We require that they cannot all succeed in decrypting simultaneously. \cite{GZ20} also gave a $1 \to 2$ secure copy-protection scheme relative to a structured oracle.
+Later, Coladangelo et al. \cite{CLLZ21} showed how to construct a $1 \to 2$ copy-protected public-key encryption using \emph{coset states}, this time in the plain model, assuming quantum hardness of LWE, (post-quantum) subexponentially secure indistinguishability obfuscation and one-way functions.
+They also construct $1 \to 2$ copy-protection schemes for pseudorandom functions (PRF), based on the same assumptions.
+Liu et al. \cite{LLQZ22} constructed \emph{bounded} collusion-resistant PKE and PRF schemes, by showing through an elegant proof that the $k$-way parallel repetitions of the schemes of \cite{CLLZ21} are bounded $k \to k+1$ copy-protection secure.
+Further, they also construct a \emph{bounded} $k \to k + 1$ copy-protection secure scheme for the signing keys of a signature scheme.
+However, for all schemes of \cite{LLQZ22}, the collusion-bound $k$ is fixed during setup, the sizes of the schemes grow (linearly) with the bound $k$ and the copy-protected key generation is stateful.

+\paragraph{Collusion-Resistant Copy-Protection} Unfortunately, none of the previous work satisfy the most-general notion of unbounded collusion-resistant copy-protection where we require $k \to k + 1$ security for all polynomials $k$ (that is not known and hence the size of the scheme does not depend on it).